matrixsmaster/ligguf/README.md

 **Ligguf** is (probably) the first **tiny, dependency-free LLaMA inference engine** with **direct GGUF support** — no conversions, no helper scripts, no Python detours.

+It's also unique in that it exists in two flavors simultaneously - in pure C, and in C++ versions.

-Just one file, one compiler, and a model from Hugging Face.
+Just one file, one compiler of your choice, and a model straight from Hugging Face.

 Yes, it really works.